Our local portfolio is focused on regional priorities.

 Development Center (SBDC), Colorado Mountain College, Garfield County, & Many Others

-• HCI Serves as the Catalyst of the CRVEDP, now offering support to the Board of Directors
+• HCI Served as the Catalyst of the CRVEDP, now offering support to the Board of Directors

 Housing Stability WMRHousing.org